lballabio/quantlib-old/QuantLib-SWIG/Python/README.txt

 The wrappers are generated on all supported platforms by issuing the command
     python setup.py wrap
 The above assumes that the SWIG executable is named "swig" and can be found in the system path.
 However, this step is only necessary if you are compiling from sources checked out from the CVS repository.
-It is not required if you are using a distributed tarball, unless you are using Visual C++ 6; in the latter case, you must regenerate the wrappers with swig 1.3.21.
+It is not required if you are using a distributed tarball, unless you are using Visual C++ 6; in the latter case, you must regenerate the wrappers with SWIG 1.3.21 after modifying setup.py so that it passes the -DVC6 flag to SWIG.

 The build, test and installation processes are done by means of the Distutils package, included in the Python standard library.
 The Python documentation